Jutta Rantala

-Jutta Kaarina Rebekka Rantala (/fi/; born 10 November 1999) is a Finnish professional footballer who plays as a forward for Leicester City in the Women's Super League and the Finland national team.
+Jutta Kaarina Rebekka Rantala (/fi/; born 10 November 1999) is a Finnish professional footballer who plays as a forward for Women's Super League club Everton and the Finland national team.

 Club career

 Rantala debuted in the Finnish women's premier division Naisten Liiga at the age of 14.

 On 5 November 2015, Rantala was announced at TPS.

 On 11 November 2017, Rantala was announced at FC Honka.

 On her league debut for HJK, Rantala scored 4 goals against ONS on 23 March 2019.
 In 2019, she was the league top scorer with 22 goals and was nominated as the Player of the Year.
 In December 2019, Rantala was signed by the Swedish side Kristianstads DFF on a one year contract.

 In December 2021, Rantala joined Vittsjö GIK.
 On 21 October 2022, she signed a new contract with Vittsjö GIK for the 2023 season.

 In August 2023, Rantala joined Leicester City in the Women's Super League, signing a two year contract.
 She scored two goals on her league debut against Bristol City on 1 October 2023, scoring in the 49th and 83rd minute, winning the Player of the Match award.
 After her first season with Leicester City, she won the Player of the Season award.
 In October 2024, she suffered a knee injury.

+On 22 July 2026, Rantala was announced at Everton.